moinwiki/moin/docs/admin/configure.rst

     u"SuperMan:read,write,create,destroy,admin All:read,write"

-If "SuperMan" is currently logged in and moin processes this ACL, it'll find a name match in the first entry.
+If "SuperMan" is currently logged in and moin processes this ACL, it will find a name match in the first entry.
 If moin wants to know whether he may destroy, the answer will be "yes", as destroy is one of the capabilities/rights listed on the right side of this entry.